-- (b) SB02-Custom Contact Moulded Glass Fibre Thermosetting Resin (GRP) outboard powered vessels (pleasure craft) up to 7 metres in length, for use on inland and protected waters; or - (c) \$B03-Fully inflatable and rigid inflatable boats (RIBs) up to 7,5 metres in length; - "category", in relation to a vessel, means the particular category of vessel determined as follows: - (a) Category A-vessels proceeding more than 40 nautical miles offshore; - (b) Category B-vessels proceeding not more than 40 nautical miles offshore; - (c) Category C-vessels proceeding not more than 15 nautical miles offshore; - (d) Category D-vessels proceeding not more than 5 nautical miles offshore; - (e) Category E-vessels proceeding not more than 1 nautical mile offshore; - "certificate of competence" means a certificate issued and endorsed in accordance with regulation 13(2) and entitling the lawful holder thereof to act in the capacity and perform the functions involved on a vessel of the type, category, tonnage or length, power and means of propulsion concerned; - "certificate of fitness" means a certificate issued under regulation 20; - "certifying authority" means the Authority and, to the extent that it has been designated pursuant to regulation 26(1) to perform the functions of a certifying authority, an authorized agency; - "commercial harbour" means a harbour belonging to Portnet, a division of Transnet Limited: - "commercial small vessel" means a small vessel that is not a pleasure vessel; - "contravene", in relation to a provision of these regulations, includes failing or refusing to comply with that provision; - "controlled event" means a competition or regatta organized by an authorized agency, and includes- - (a) activities to prepare for the event that take place at the venue for the event and during the times specified by the organizer of the event; and - (b) practice for the event under the supervision of a coach or an official certified by a governing body; - "dive boat" means a vessel that is used in diving operations; - "fishing harbour" has the same meaning as in section 1 of the Sea Fishery Act, 1988 (Act No. 12 of 1988); - "governing body" means a national water sport governing body- - (a) that publishes written rules and criteria respecting conduct and safety requirements during skill demonstrations, formal training or controlled events; and - (b) that- - (i) certifies coaches and coaching programmed;

-- (ii) certifies officials and programmed for officials; or - (iii) recommends training and safety guidelines for certified coaches or officials;
+- 2. (1) In these regulations any word or expression given a meaning in the Act has the meaning so given and, unless the context indicates otherwise- - "approved" means approved by the Authority; - "authorized agency" means a governing body, club or organization designated under regulation 27(1); - "category", in relation to a vessel, means the particular category of vessel determined as follows: - (a) Category A-vessels operating more than 40 nautical miles from shore;

+- (b) Category B-vessels operating more than 15 but not more than 40 nautical miles from shore; - (c) Category C-vessels operating more than 5 but not more than 15 nautical miles from shore; - (d) Category D-vessels operating more than 1 nautical mile but not more than 5 nautical miles from shore; - (e) Category E-vessels operating not more than 1 nautical mile from shore; - "certificate of competence" means a certificate issued or endorsed in accordance with regulation 14(2) and entitling its lawful holder to act in the capacity and perform the functions involved on a vessel of the type, category, tonnage or length, power and means of propulsion concerned; - "certificate of fitness" means a certificate issued under regulation 21; - "certifying authority" means the Authority and, to the extent that it has been designated pursuant to regulation 27(1) to perform the functions of a certifying authority, an authorized agency; - "commercial harbour" means a harbour belonging to Portnet, a division of Transnet Limited; - "commercial small vessel" means a small vessel that is not a pleasure vessel; - "contravene", in relation to a provision of these regulations, includes failing or refusing to comply with that provision; - "controlled event" means a competition or regatta organized by a governing body, or a club or an organization affiliated with a governing body, and includes- - (a) activities to prepare for the event that take place at the venue for the event and during the times specified by the organizer of the event; and - (b) practice for the event under the supervision of a coach or an official certified by a governing body; - "decked", in relation to a vessel, means fully or partially decked; - "dive boat" means a vessel that is used in diving support activities; - "fishing harbour" has the same meaning as in section 1 of the Sea Fishery Act, 1988 (Act No. 12 of 1988); - "from shore" means seaward from the low-water line as defined in section 1 of the Maritime Zones Act, 1994 (Act No. 15 of 1994); - "governing body" means a national water sport governing body- - (a) that publishes written rules and criteria respecting conduct and safety requirements during skill demonstrations, formal training or controlled events; and - (b) that- - (i) certifies coaches and coaching programmes; - (ii) certifies officials and programmes for officials; or

-"inflatable", in relation to a vessel, means that buoyancy on water depends on separate inflated air-tight chambers that are either completely collapsible or fitted with a rigid bottom section:
+- (iii) recommends training and safety guidelines for certified coaches or officials; - "inflatable", in relation to a vessel, means that buoyancy on water depends on separate inflated airtight chambers that are either completely collapsible or fitted with a rigid bottom section; - "operate", in relation to a vessel, means operate at sea; - "overall length", in relation to a vessel, means the horizontal distance measured between perpendiculars erected at the extreme ends of the outside of the hull of the vessel;

-"offshore" means seaward from the low-water line as defined in section 1 of the Maritime Zones Act, 1994 (Act No.15 of 1994);

-"over-all length". in relation to a vessel, means the horizontal distance measured between perpendiculars erected at the extreme ends of the outside of the hull of the vessel;